yannissgarra/adr-bundle/README.md

 ### Render Exception Listener

-If there is an uncaught `\Webmunkeez\ADRBundle\Exception\RenderException`, it will be catch by this listener which will throw an `\Symfony\Component\HttpKernel\Exception\NotAcceptableHttpException` that will embed the original exception.
+If there is an uncaught `\Webmunkeez\ADRBundle\Exception\RenderingException`, it will be catch by this listener which will throw an `\Symfony\Component\HttpKernel\Exception\NotAcceptableHttpException` that will embed the original exception.

 ### Exception Listener